-More than 100 sophomores and juniors from high schools across the South Sound will participate in the area’s largest “nurse camp” July 17–21, based at MultiCare Health System’s Tacoma General Hospital.
+More than 100 students from high schools across the Puget Sound will participate in the area’s largest nurse camp July 15-19, based at MultiCare Tacoma General Hospital.

 Although the camp is free, entrance to the program is competitive due to the number of positions.
 Students are selected to attend the camp based on the strength of their personal statement, transcripts and a recommendation letter from a science teacher.

 MultiCare held the first Nurse Camp in 2004, graduating 30 students, in response to a long-recognized the need to encourage a more diverse and well-prepared health workforce.
 The camp has grown in popularity each year.
 This year, recruiting efforts gave extra care and consideration to underrepresented students.

 During the week, students will be sharing their experiences on social media with the hashtag #nursecamprocks.

 About The Author

 MultiCare is a not-for-profit health care organization with more than 18,000 team members, including employees, providers and volunteers.
 Learn more.
 More stories by this author